NetComposer/nksip/doc/reference/callback_functions.md

 This function is called by NkSIP to process a new incoming REGISTER request.

-If it is not defined, but `registrar` option was present in the SipApp's startup config, NkSIP will process the request.
+If the you don't implement this function, and the [nksip_registrar](../plugins/registrar.md) plugin is activated, it will be processed as a registrar server.
 It will NOT check if _From_ and _To_ headers contains the same URI, or if the registered domain is valid or not.
 If you need to check this, implement this function, and reply the response from calling `nksip_registrar:request/1` if everything is ok.
-See [nksip_registrar.erl](../../src/nksip_reqistrar.erk) for other possible response codes defined in the SIP standard registration process.

-If this function is not defined, and no `registrar` option is found, a _405 Method not allowed_ would be replied.
+If this function is not defined, and the registrar plugin is not activated, a _405 Method not allowed_ would be replied.

-You should define this function in case you are implementing a registrar server and need a specific REGISTER processing (for example to add some headers to the response).

 ```erlang
 register(ReqId::nksip:id(), Meta::meta(), From::from(), State::term()) ->